 Note: If your domain expired, you have 30 days from the expiration date to transfer it to us.

-- Select the new Legal Type from the dropdown.
+- Change your preferred language and select a new Legal Type from the available options.

-- Check the box to agree to the terms and click Save.
+- Select the checkbox to agree to the terms and select Save.

 - Must use: 2-6 Nameservers, unique IP address

 - Can use: Only one IPv4 per host, only one IPv6 per host

 You must register .ca-based nameservers with CIRA prior to adding them to your domain.
 For example, if you have coolexample.ca and want to set up custom nameservers ns1.coolexample.ca and ns2.coolexample.ca, contact our GoDaddy Guides to get them registered.